Geometric Local Hidden State Model for Some Two-qubit States: appendix c: Proof that translation vectors are the same in Alice to Bob case in the main text

 where the integral part is just $Y(-n)$, the expansion coefficient of $y(\phi')$ under the basis (constant factor ignored).
 So there is $Y(n)=k\cdot\frac {G(-n)}{F_{\phi_{0}}(-n)}$ ($k$ is a constant), which shows that if solution $y(\phi)$ ($Y(n)$) exists for a $g(\phi)$, it's an unique one.
-By above process we have proved that $y(\bm{\xi})$ is unique under (A1) on area $\theta=\frac{\pi}{2}$.
+By above process we have proved that $y(\bm{\xi})$ is unique under (C1) on area $\theta=\frac{\pi}{2}$.
 Since $A_{0}$ and $a_{0}$ are arbitrarily chosen, we can repeat the process for all projectors and prove that $y(\bm{\xi})$ is unique on the whole surface of sphere $\tilde{B}$. \\ Then we prove that $\bm{t}=\bm{t}'$ in such case.
-We choose an arbitrary measurement $A_{1}$, and denote its two results with $a_{+}$ and $a_{-}$.
-Substituting (5) and (6) in the main text into equations (A1) and (A2), after simple calculations we can obtain that
+We choose an arbitrary measurement $A_{1}$, and denote its two outcomes with $a_{+}$ and $a_{-}$.
+Substituting Eqs.
+(5) and (6) in the main text into Eqs.
+(C1) and (C2), after simple calculations we can obtain that

 where $R_{+}$ is the hemisphere satisfying $p(a_{+}|A_{1},\bm{\xi})=1$.
 We can also obtain that

 where $R_{-}$ is the hemisphere satisfying $p(a_{-}|A_{1},\bm{\xi})=1$.
 Using former result we have